PhysicianOne Urgent Care Billing services provided by:

 Explanation of Benefits (EOB): A statement an insured member receives from an insurance company that lists the services provided at PhysicianOne Urgent Care, the amount billed, any insurance payments, and patient responsibility.

 Deductible: A specified financial amount agreed upon by the insured member and the insurance company that an insured member must pay toward medical services before the insurance company will make any payments.
-Common deductibles can range anywhere from $2500.00-$5000.00 per individual and can be as much as double for a family.
+Common deductibles can range anywhere from $2,500.00 to $5,000.00 per individual and can be as much as double for a family.

 Guarantor: Someone, who may or may not be the patient, who either accepts or is legally responsible for the payment of bills for medical services.
 The guarantor is often a parent or guardian of a minor child.

-Patient Responsibility / Financial Responsibility: The amount of a medical bill that patients are required to pay.
+Patient Responsibility / Financial Responsibility: The amount of a medical bill that a patient is required to pay.

 Insured Member / Subscriber / Beneficiary: Someone who has medical coverage through a health insurance company.